ADN TEAS Information

 Please note that different scores are set by CSU and individual programs according to local analysis.
 Scores will also be used to assist the college in evaluating future use of the test and to establish a local cut score for future program applicants.

-Student can provide proof of remediation by completing one of the below courses that correspond with the area in need of remediation.
+Student can provide proof of remediation by completing assigned courses that correspond with the area in need of remediation.

-• These course must have been taken after your TEAS exam, and after initiating a written remediation plan for the program director.
+- Assigned course must have been taken after your TEAS exam, and after an initiation of a written remediation plan from the program director.

 Please check with a counselor if you take a course at another college to be sure of equivalency.